zenmumbler/dtbb/README.md

 Live at: https://zenmumbler.net/dtbb

 This is a website concept I made to quickly search through the many entries submitted for the [Ludum Dare][ld] game jams.
-A new LD site is now nearly done (as per LD37), but the old site was not great at doing this.
+Neither the old nor the new official LD sites are particularly good at searching through the games.

 Site features: